This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Platform beds have been all the rage nowadays.
 They offer style, comfort, and extended storage all in one structure.
 Platform beds are functionally different from box springs and eliminate the need for one altogether.
 To decide if a platform bed is the one for you, read on ahead.

-Platform beds are a single structural unit.
+Platform beds are single structural units.
 They can be customized in a variety of shapes and sizes.
 For those who are into a minimalistic approach, these beds can be a visual treat.
 By combing a bed with storage space, they eliminate the need for extra bulky drawers.

 With the added space, they become quite difficult to maneuver once set.
 Installing them can take up to a day, but can be done by a beginner.
 Depending on their make, platform beds offer moderate to good air ventilation for the mattress.